Curator-led session for schools and colleges

-In this classroom-based talk, Polly will explore feminism as a counter-culture movement, discussing the ways that ideology propaganda promotes ‘traditional’ gender roles.
+In this classroom-based talk, Polly will explore feminism as a counter-culture movement, discussing the ways that ideology propaganda promotes ‘traditional’ gender roles are produced and the ways that these have been resisted, challenged and changed.
 She will examine some examples of how women contested this in practice in the 1970s and 1980s and invite students to reflect on gender issues today.
-The session will serve as an introduction to the Sisterhood and After site and includes a Q&A. The classroom-based talk takes place in the Learning Centre.
+The session will serve as an introduction to the Sisterhood and After and Spare Rib sites and includes a Q&A. The classroom-based talk takes place in the Learning Centre.

-Note: Between 31 October - 28 February inclusive we will not be running this session on Tuesdays
+Note: Between 31 October - 28 February inclusive this session will be available on Thursdays only

 Sisterhood and After: From Spare Rib to Greenham Common, explore the stories of the women who powered the UK Women’s Liberation Movement.

 Spare Rib: Spare Rib was an active part of the emerging Women’s Liberation Movement in the late 20th century.
 Running from 1972-93, this now iconic magazine challenged the stereotyping and exploitation of women, while supporting collective, realistic solutions to the hurdles women faced.Visitors to this site can explore selected highlights from the magazine; and examine how the magazine was run, why it was started and the issues it dealt with.

 |When:||Tuesdays and Thursdays|

 |Length:||90 minutes.
 Please allow more time after your workshop to explore the galleries and public spaces.|